Magnogen/Carbogen/README.md

 output "Hello, World!";
 ```

-- Comments can be defined with `//...` or `/*...*/`.

-- Variables are pseudo-typed, and are created with the name of their type (`integer` `int`, `string` `str`, `boolean` `bln`, etc)

-  Pseudo-typed as in any value the variable holds will automatically be converted to its type.

-- Functions are called with the name of the function, a space, and then arguments separated by spaces.

 - Every line produces a "releasable" value.
 Even variable declarations.
 Everything.

 - Lines end with a semicolon.

-- Bubbles (scopes) are surrounded by `(` and `)`.
-The last line of the bubbles determines what is released when it "pops".
+- Bubbles (scopes) are collections of lines, and are encased with `()`s.
+The last line of the bubbles determines what is returned when it "pops".

   Not all bubbles have to be executed.
+This can lead to loops and conditionals.

 - Functions, variables and namespaces are case-insensitive.

-- Every variable and function belong to a namespace.
-By default this is `carbogen` (`cbgn`) for vanilla ones, and `project` (`proj`) for custom ones.
+- Every function and variable belong to a namespace.

+  By default, this is `carbogen` (`cbgn`) for vanilla ones, and `project` (`proj`) for custom ones.

+  Plugins can be created with their own namespace.
+This is to help with differentiating functions, especially considering functions usually have 3-letter proxies.

+- Functions are called with the name of the function, a space, and then arguments separated by spaces.
+  (This is where it's like Lisp!)

-- The vanilla namespace can be shortened to 4 letters, functions can also be shortened, but usually to 3.
+- The vanilla namespace can be shortened to 4 letters and functions can be shortened - usually to 3 letters.

+- Variables are pseudo-typed, and are created with the name of their type. (`integer` `int`, `string` `str`, `boolean` `bln`, etc.)

+  Pseudo-typed as in any value the variable holds will automatically be converted to its type.

+- Comments can be defined with `//...` or `/*...*/`.

 ## Examples